2016 Prince Edward Island electoral reform referendum: Results

 18,521 votes required to win in the first count.

 (thereafter, a majority of the votes still in play was needed to win.)

-In the 4th Count, the Mixed Member Proportional Representational option received a majority of the votes, followed by the existing first-past-the-post system.

 Voting eligibility and methods

 This plebiscite marked several firsts in Canadian electoral history.
 Sixteen- and seventeen-year-old PEI residents were permitted to vote on the grounds that they will be aged eighteen (and therefore eligible to vote under normal election rules) in the next provincial election, which would potentially be held using the voting system that wins this plebiscite.
 As well, plebiscite voters were able to submit their votes online or via touch-tone telephone for the first time in a major Canadian vote.
 Internet and telephone voting was open from 12:00 noon Saturday 29 October 2016 and ran until 7:00 p.m. on Monday, 7 November 2016.
 In-person voting was open in polling stations across the province on Friday, 4 November 2016, 4:00 p.m. - 9:00 p.m., and Saturday, 5 November 2016, 10:00 a.m. - 8:00 p.m.